 We don’t share work.
 She’s probably an influence, just in terms of knowing somebody else who was a writer.
 How you get to be a writer is a really mysterious process for a lot of people.
 It was mysterious for me before I undertook it, you know?
 [It’s] been helpful just to see somebody else who is also writing, and how they go about living a writing life and what that looks like.
 Everybody’s career trajectory is slightly different, and so it can feel like, well, if I didn’t publish anything by the time I’m 24, then I’m never going to write.

-5 under 25!
 Right!
 Exactly!
 So you’re like, it’s over by my 25th birthday.
 So it’s helpful to see up close another writer’s career trajectory.
 Talent is a big part of having an artistic life, but really just continually working and producing and making things is the big indicator of whether or not you will have a life as an artist.
 I continually ask myself, and I think probably other artists ask themselves, too, is this about just this one project I’m working on?
 Or do I want to have the long term life of an artist, of continually working?
 Because it’s a really hard life, and it’s not getting any easier any time soon.

 This interview has been condensed and edited for clarity.